FlexMeasures/flexmeasures/documentation/dev/docker.rst

 This pulls the containers you need, and re-builds the FlexMeasures one from code.
 If you change code, re-running this will re-build that image.

 This compose script can also serve as an inspiration for using FlexMeasures in modern cloud environments (like Kubernetes).
+For instance, you might want to not build the FlexMeasures image from code, but simply pull the image form DockerHub.

 .. todo:: This stack runs FlexMeasures, but misses the background worker aspect.
 For this, we'll add a redis node and one additional FlexMeasures node, which runs a worker as entry point instead (see `issue 418<https://github.com/FlexMeasures/flexmeasures/issues/418>`_).